itsLishan/198/content/about-me/_index.md

 +++

 I am the alphaplatinum.
 The archandroid.
 Android number 57821.
-Seducer of Mr. Greendown, breaker of rules, escapee of the droid control.
+Seducer of humans, breaker of rules, escapee of the droid control.
 The elusive, the rulebreaker bounty-hunters dream of catching.
 I am your worst nightmare.